tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 If the system disk of the CVM is a cloud disk, you can adjust its CPU and memory.

 ### What should I do if the cloud disk is partitioned in MBR format and cannot be expanded?
-MBR partition supports disk with a maximum capacity of 2 TB.
-When you partition disk with a capacity greater than 2 TB, we recommend that you create and mount a new data disk and use the GPT partition format to copy data.
+MBR partition supports a disk with a maximum capacity of 2 TB.
+If you need to extend for over 2 TB, we recommend you create and attach a new data disk and use the GPT partition format.

 ### What should I do if a cloud disk cannot meet my business requirements even at its maximum capacity?
 We recommend you [build up RAID groups](https://intl.cloud.tencent.com/document/product/362/2932) or [build LVM logical volumes with multiple elastic cloud disks](https://intl.cloud.tencent.com/document/product/362/2933).